Parking zone to be expanded in Woolwich

-As with Abbey Wood, the arrival of Crossrail is sited as the reason.
+As with Abbey Wood, the arrival of Crossrail is cited as a reason.
 It will cost £30,000 for this expansion.
 More than a third of that is on consultants and fees.
 Just £13,000 of that is for the lines and signs.
 Will they put up more clutter or add signs to existing street furniture where possible?

 The money comes from TfL’s annual £3.5 million award to Greenwich Council through the Local Implementation Plan.
 We are still waiting to hear more information on what £150,000 for Plumstead High Street will cover, £50,000 for Trafalgar Road in Greenwich and £120,000 on Eynsham Drive in Abbey Wood.
 All areas with much scope for improvement.

 Requests for information from Greenwich deputy leader Danny Thorpe (and councillor for Shooters Hill) have resulted in re-sending almost year-old documents containing very little information.
 The promised consultations havn’t arrived yet either with no start date given.
 When asked for more public information, as other councils such as Lewisham provide, Danny Thorpe stated providing information is “producing more paper”:

 Below we see the kind of information that Lewisham Council had in the public domain almost a year ago as a result of consulting regularly with residents at ward meetings: